CareerExplorer’s step-by-step guide on how to become a meteorologist.

 Take the Right Classes in High School

-Take as many science and math courses as you can while in high school.
-English and computer science courses will be useful as well.
+It is advisable to take as many science and math courses as you can while in high school.
+English and computer science courses are also very useful.

 Get a Bachelor's Degree